-The batch mode is an independent attribute on the asynchronous mode.
-Asynchronous mode works efficiently with any batch size.
+The batch mode is an independent attribute on the pipelined mode.
+Pipelined mode works efficiently with any batch size.

-Upon the start-up, the sample application reads command line parameters and loads specified network and input images (or a folder with images) to the Inference Engine plugin.
-The batch size of the network is set according to the number of read images.
+Upon the start-up, the sample application reads command line parameters and loads a network and an image to the Inference Engine plugin.
+Then application creates several infer requests pointed in

 When inference is done, the application outputs data to the standard output stream.

 NOTE: By default, Inference Engine samples and demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application or reconvert your model using the Model Optimizer tool with

 --reverse_input_channelsargument specified.
 For more information about the argument, refer to When to Specify Input Shapes section of Converting a Model Using General Conversion Parameters.

 Running the application with the